vulcanize/stack-orchestrator/README.md

     1. You must merge this file into `master/main` before being able to use it. `workflow_dispatch` will not work unless it is in `master/main` first.
 This is a design fault.
 4. When referencing the stack-orchestrator repository, use a commit hash instead of using a branch name.

-### Case Study: `ipld-ethcl-indexer`.
+### Case Study: `ipld-eth-beacon-indexer`.

-I followed this process for `ipld-ethcl-indexer`.
+I followed this process for `ipld-eth-beacon-indexer`.
 Here are a few key files.

-1.  [`vulcanize/ipld-ethcl-indexer:Dockerfile`](https://github.com/vulcanize/ipld-ethcl-indexer/blob/main/Dockerfile) - Compiles and starts the application
+1.  [`vulcanize/ipld-eth-beacon-indexer:Dockerfile`](https://github.com/vulcanize/ipld-eth-beacon-indexer/blob/main/Dockerfile) - Compiles and starts the application
-2.  [`vulcanize/stack-orchestrator:docker/local/docker-compose-ipld-ethcl-indexer.yml`](https://github.com/vulcanize/stack-orchestrator/blob/main/docker/local/docker-compose-ipld-ethcl-indexer.yml) - A `docker-compose` file to start the container.
+2.  [`vulcanize/stack-orchestrator:docker/local/docker-compose-ipld-eth-beacon-indexer.yml`](https://github.com/vulcanize/stack-orchestrator/blob/main/docker/local/docker-compose-ipld-eth-beacon-indexer.yml) - A `docker-compose` file to start the container.
-3.  [`vulcanize/ipld-ethcl-indexer:.github/workflows/on-pr.yml`](https://github.com/vulcanize/ipld-ethcl-indexer/blob/main/.github/workflows/on-pr.yml) - Automatically triggered on `pull_request`.
+3.  [`vulcanize/ipld-eth-beacon-indexer:.github/workflows/on-pr.yml`](https://github.com/vulcanize/ipld-eth-beacon-indexer/blob/main/.github/workflows/on-pr.yml) - Automatically triggered on `pull_request`.
 If users ever need to reference a specific branch for `ipld-eth-db` or `stack-orchestrator`, they can easily do so in the `env` variable.
     1. You can also easily run this GHA manually and provide input parameters.

 # Additional Notes